Chwiggy/Chwiggy/README.md

 - 👋 Hi, I’m @Chwiggy
 - 👀 I’m interested in geography and arts for the most part
+- 🚉 I mostly work on transit geography problems
-- 🌱 I’m currently learning python 3.10, specifically geopandas, and working with some geospatial APIs as well as Jupyter
+- 🌱 I’m slowly learning rust
 - 💞️ I’m looking to collaborate on well idk maybe something, probably a data science project
 - 📫 How to reach me ...